tomstorey/m68k_bare_metal/README.md

 After all of this, it then jumps to your `main()` routine.
 In an application build, `crt0` only copies initialised variables into RAM, zeroises the .bss section (uninitialised variables) and jumps to `main()`.

 ### Linker script
 The default linker script configuration places ROM at address 0 with a size of 0x100000 (1 megabyte), and RAM at 0x100000 with a size of 0x100000.
-Space is also reserved for the stack which is initialised to the top of RAM, and all remaining space will be allocated to the heap.
+Space is also reserved for the stack which is initialised to the top of RAM, and all remaining space will be allocated to the heap from which `malloc` will allocate memory.

 You may need to modify these values to suit your system and application memory layout and requirements.
 If you do, be sure to `make clean` and rebuild your project to ensure that the new memory layout is updated in your binary.
 It is not necessary to rebuild crt0 if you simply modify the memory layout.